Juan Sebastián Cabal: 2020: French Open semifinal, year-end world No. 2

-Before the COVID-19 pandemic led to the suspension of the season, Cabal competed with Jaume Munar in the 2020 Australian Open, where they lost in the second round.
+Before the COVID-19 pandemic led to the suspension of the season, Cabal competed with Jaume Munar in the Australian Open, where they lost in the second round.

-Playing with Farah once more, the pair reached the second round of the 2020 US Open.
-Then, they reached the semifinal of the delayed 2020 French Open, losing to Mate Pavić and Bruno Soares.
-Cabal ended the year as the world number 2.
+Playing with Farah once more, the pair reached the second round of the US Open.
+Then, they reached the semifinal of the delayed French Open, losing to Mate Pavić and Bruno Soares.
+Cabal ended the year as the world No. 2.